offen/offen/docs/developing-offen/setup.md

   ```
   make bootstrap
   ```
-You should now be able to start your local version of offen using:
+You should now be able to start your local version of Offen using:
 ```
 make up
 ```